/ terms

 You are responsible for what the extension does on your behalf, the same way you are responsible for what you click.
 Use it on sites you have permission to use, and for actions you actually mean to take.

 Voice input is forgiving.
 Real actions are not.
-Confirm anything that involves money, messages to other people, or changes that cannot be undone before you release the shortcut.
+Confirm anything that involves money, messages to other people, or changes that cannot be undone before you say it out loud.

 Free minutes and plans